MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 Microsoft Defender for Cloud provides security recommendations to improve your organizational security posture and reduce risk.
 An important element in risk reduction is to harden machines across your business environment.

-When Defender for Cloud is enabled, by default its foundational cloud security posture management (CSPM) capabilities assesses machine settings against the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).
-The benchmark Covers Azure, AWS, and GCP (in preview) environments, and provides hardening baselines for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating systems.
+When you enable Defender for Cloud on a subscription, free foundational cloud security posture management (CSPM) capabilities assesses the configuration of protected resources against the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).

+The MCSB covers Azure, AWS, and GCP (in preview) environments, and includes compute security baselines that assess compliance for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating systems.

 > [!NOTE]
-> - Machine information is now gathered with a new method using the Guest Configuration on the machine.
-This capability is currently in preview and is expected to release to general availability (GA) around September 2024.
+> Machine information is gathered using the Azure Policy guest configuration of the machine.
+This feature is currently in preview and is expected to release to general availability (GA) around September 2024.
-> - The older method, that used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) to gather data, will be supported until the end of November 2024.
+> - The guest configuration will replace the older method of data collection that used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)).
+> - Use of the MMA will be supported until November 2024.
+> - With the GA of the guest configuration method, OS recommendations based on compute security baselines in the MCSB will no longer be included in Defender for Cloud foundational CSPM.
+These recommendations will be available when Defender for Servers Plan 2 is enabled.
+> - Recommendations provided by the MCSB that aren't part of Windows and Linux compute security baselines continue to be part of free foundational CSPM.

 ## Prerequisites